PEDAGOGY STUDY GROUP

-- The officers of the Pedagogy Study Group shall be two (2): chair and secretary treasurer; additional officers may be created by amending the by-laws.
+- The officers of the Pedagogy Study Group shall be three (3): two Co-Chairs and secretary treasurer; additional officers may be created by amending the by-laws.
 Officers must be current members of the Pedagogy Study Group at the time of their election and must remain members throughout their terms as officers.

-- The Chair shall act as the executive officer of the Pedagogy Study Group, presiding over all meetings of the members and having general management of the affairs of the Pedagogy Study Group, including the power to enforce all orders and resolutions passed by the members, and creating ad hoc committees as needed (per Article V.4).
-Other duties may from time to time be delegated to the Chair by standing or ad hoc committees.
+- The Co-Chairs shall act as the executive officers of the Pedagogy Study Group, presiding over all meetings of the members and having general management of the affairs of the Pedagogy Study Group, including the power to enforce all orders and resolutions passed by the members, and creating ad hoc committees as needed (per Article V.4).
+Other duties may from time to time be delegated to the Co-Chairs by standing or ad hoc committees.

 - Terms of Office.
 Officers shall serve two-year terms and are eligible for re-election once.
+The Co-Chairs’ terms shall be staggered.
 No individual may serve more than two (2) consecutive terms in the same office.